+Test Network

 If this network passes (paragraph 43) then a 1:1 exchange rate will apply for St Fergus to Teesside for these quantities provided that other constraint management costs have not been identified.

 If this network fails then decrease obligation at St Fergus (no further than sold level) and rebalance at Milford Haven until analysis passes (paragraph 45).